cloudposse/atmos/website/docs/design-patterns/organizational-structure-configuration.md

 Use the **Organizational Structure Configuration** pattern when:

-- You have one or more organizations with multiple OUs/departments/tenants
+- You have one or more organizations with multiple organizational units/departments/tenants

 - Each OU/department/tenant has multiple accounts